 The body language of stallions, often displayed spectacularly on the occasion of shows and stud presentations, is very much dominating the media coverage.
 It's just these online pictures of our horses, in particular of the show scene stallions, that have moved the world of horse breeding from the analogous reality in a natural environment into the artificial world of digital horse business - which is much supported by social media.
 For some of the members of this business world, horses tend to be fabulous creatures which turned into reality and became aspects of their own selves - a dreamed reality - as indicated by the fact that the most beautiful Arabians in this world are usually just owned and admired, but not used in any other way.
-Stallions represent the other Self, a hidden personality, the Bedouin Horse breeders emphasized the importance of the mare over the stallion in both, warfare and breeding.
-The love and admiration they felt for their mares, however, is perhaps best expressed through the centuries of Arabic literature.
-It is here that one can best appreciate not only the physical characteristics the Bedouins prized, but also the beauty and spiritual attributes that make the Arabian mare a treasure beyond price.
+Stallions represent the other Self, a hidden personality, the aesthetic part or the athletic one, or the gentle or the wild one...
+Such stallions are the projection of unfulfilled ideals, and at the same time, they are a subject which can be controlled.
+Both of them have resulted in a complete mastership over the reproduction of horses.